sajanjktech/fastapi-crud/README.md

-# 🛠️ FastAPI CRUD Application
+# 🛠️ FastAPI CRUD Application with JWT Authentication

-A simple FastAPI-based CRUD API using in-memory storage.
-It provides endpoints to create, read, update, and delete items, with validation and descriptive docstrings.
+A secure FastAPI-based CRUD API using in-memory storage and JWT authentication.
+It provides endpoints to create, read, update, and delete items, along with secure login and token-based access control.

 ---

 ## 👥 Team Name

-**Team\_MCA**
+**Team_MCA**

 ## 👨‍💻 Team Members